Telephone Interview Guide & Tips

 Talk positively, in the future tense where possible and sell yourself

-There are a few candidates that unfortunately get remembered for the wrong reason - they talked negatively about their previous jobs and employers and often blamed them for their lack of performance/success.
-They talked a lot about what they had done before, but not enough about how they could add value in the future with their next employer.
+There are some candidates that unfortunately get remembered for the wrong reason - they talked negatively about their previous jobs or employers, often blaming them for their lack of performance or success.
+Employers want to hear about what you have done before, but they also want to hear how you will add value to them in the future.

-We have a saying in recruitment, ‘sell not tell’ and the interview is your chance to sell your skills, achievements, value-added, etc. so be as positive and forward-thinking as you can.
+We have a saying here at FRAME Recruitment, 'sell don't tell'.
+Your telephone interview is your chance to sell your skills, achievements and how you will add value.
+Be as positive and forward-thinking as you can.

 Close the interview on a positive

-Thank your interviewer for their time, ask for any initial feedback and if you really want the job, tell them that you would be very interested in an opportunity to join them.
+Your telephone interview is coming to an end, thank your interviewer for their time and ask for any initial feedback.
+If you want the job, tell the interviewer that you are very interested in the opportunity.

-Ask them what is the next step, will there be another interview, when will they be making a decision by, how many other people are they interviewing for this role and over what timeframe?
+Ask the interviewer what the next step will be.
+Will there be another interview?
+When will they be making a decision?
+How many other people are they interviewing?

 Follow up with an email